OSS-Java-Seminar-2024/Notes/README.md

 - limited to one blok
 - limited to the duration of the session
-- may print and export (PDF) blok
+- print and export (PDF) blok
 - predefined application theme
-- may use all editor features
+- use all editor features
     - basic text manipulation functions
     - font formatting, lists, styles, syntax checking
     - adding tables, files, images, links, symbols, emoticons and audio